 Virtual Heritage Fair Process

-No, this is not Heritage Saskatchewan’s intention as of March 2023.
-For 2023, the Virtual Heritage Fair will take place alongside the Moose Jaw Regional Heritage Fair, both of which will send finalists to the Provincial Heritage Fair.
+No, this is not Heritage Saskatchewan’s intention as of 2024.
+For 2024, the Virtual Heritage Fair will take place alongside the Regional Heritage Fairs, all of which will send finalists to the Provincial Heritage Fair.
+Essentially, the Virtual Heritage Fair is another "regional" Heritage Fair for all students in Saskatchewan.

 The Virtual Heritage Fair will be integrated into the existing Heritage Fairs program as an alternative and complement to the in-person Regional Fairs.
 The Virtual Heritage Fair emphasises slightly different skills than the in-person events and it also allows for more students to participate; therefore, Heritage Saskatchewan intends to continue it.